 Pass-through entities.
 A pass-through entity must provide sufficient information about the tax credits to its owners or beneficiaries to allow them to complete the NC-478 series.
 The information must be provided on, or as an attachment to, the NC K-1 provided to the owner or beneficiary.
 An owner or beneficiary should add the credits passed through by a pass-through entity to any credits the owner or beneficiary qualifies for directly when completing the NC-478 series.
-(For an example of the computation of these tax credits, see instructions for Allocation of Credits by Pass-through Entities.)
+(See instructions for an example of the computation of these tax credits for pass-through entities.)